 As you can see the great news is that it costs very little to use a typical air purifier – even 24 hours a day!
-That of course would go up a little bit if it’s left running on the highest speed but not a huge difference.
+That of course would go up a little bit if it’s left running at the highest speed but not a huge difference.

 This means air purifiers increase electric bill costs by a very small amount – not even close to the amount of power that energy hogs like air conditioners, ovens, and heaters use.
 You can let your purifier run 24/7 if you like for maintaining the air quality where you live.

 Can I run my air purifier 24 7?

 In most cases, yes, you can run an air purifier 24/7 to keep your indoor air healthy & fresh.
 That’s because of how air purifiers work, which is very similar to how electric fans work.
 There are a few side notes, however, that I’ll share with you.

 Why you can run your air purifier for long periods of time

 Air purifiers clean a room’s air by continuously cycling it and moving it through the HEPA filter, trapping airborne particles.
 That means in order to get clean, fresh air in your home you can leave an air purifier running to do its job.